All Products

 EOF

 • The spec field in a RAMIdentityMapping instance supports mapping only one RAM ARN to a username and groups.
-To map different RAM identities, you must create multiple RAMIdentityMapping instances.
+To map different RAM identities, create multiple RAMIdentityMapping instances.

-• Replace <ARN> with the ARN of the specified RAM user or RAM role.
-The following table describes the ARN format for different account types.
+• Replace <ARN> with the ARN of the target RAM user or role.
+The ARN format for different account types is as follows.

 ARN format